 In an attempt to stray away from my usual menu choices (miso soup with a variety of tea roll, which are almost always a safe choice, although the wrapper is sometimes stale) I ordered the mushroom egg-drop soup, as well as the only pork dish on their menu: the pork ribs with rice and veggies.

 Thankfully, the soup came to me steaming hot.
-It did not have the sliminess which hinders so many egg-drop soups, but the flavor was nothing more than a basic beef broth.
+It did not have the sliminess which hinders so many egg-drop soups, but the flavor was nothing more than a basic chicken broth.
 The mushrooms which floated around the bowl were chewy and bitter, not what I was expecting from an otherwise delicate soup.
 I only ate half of it before sending it away with the waiter.

 The one saving grace of the meal was the side of mixed veggies that sat next to the mountain of rice.
 Cooked to a satisfying al dente and seasoned well, they were lovely.
-But if the one thing you can complement is their vegetable cookery… well, I think that says something.
+But if the one thing you can complement is their vegetable cookery… well… I think that says something.

 01 2 / 2012

 I feel like a traitor.
 High Horse has just opened up their kitchen in the space that not too long ago was occupied by my employers, Amherst Brewing Company.
 And while High Horse isn’t really our competition (ABC is already such an Amherst institution, and The High Horse’s menu is on the pricey side) one of the biggest complains I hear is that people miss the old space.
 It is pretty clear that people are already comparing High Horse to ABC, if only because of location.

 I secretly wanted High Horse’s food to be a disappointment, but after a cook friend who works there told me a little about the menu I was intrigued.
 “We grind all our own meat for the burgers,” he told me, “And we really focus on seasonal vegetables!
 You have to try the beets.
 I never liked beets before!”